Yakow13/Spacenews/README.md

       efficiently when data changes.
     * *This layer is entirely focused on UI concerns and should contain minimal to no business or presentation logic.*

-* **Service Layer (3rd party libraries interaction):** This is another outermost layer, parallel to the UI Layer.
-    * *Contains minimal to no business or presentation logic itself, delegating to inner layers.*
-    * **Mappers:** Transform data between API/database models and the Domain layer's entities.

 ## Project Structure